Nottingham-CTU/REDCap-UI-Tweaker/README.md

 * nextrecord &ndash; *Save & Go To Next Record*
 * exitrecord &ndash; *Save & Exit Record*

+### Allow custom from addresses in alerts
+Provides an option when adding an alert to enter an email from address that is not provided in the dropdown list.
+If this option is enabled, use the *regular expression to validate custom from addresses* option to restrict the addresses which can be used (e.g. to limit to your own domain).

 ### Use alternate status icons
 Replaces some of the record status icons so they can be more easily distinguished by people with colour vision deficiency.